6 – 12 Educators

 Plan a field trip

-We encourage you to plan a field trip during Science Rendezvous, a free public school day takes place on the Friday prior to Science Rendezvous.
+We encourage you to plan a field trip during Science Rendezvous.
 Field trips can be arranged throughout the year for grades K-12, depending upon instructors, and staff availability.
-A field trip might include tours of our campus and facilities, as well as hands-on science activities.
-Contact Victoria Harris.
+A field trip might include tours of our campus and facilities, as well as hands-on science activities in our Eureka Centre.
+Please contact Leigh McKinnon, the outreach coordinator.

 Professional Development for K-12 Educators